 The only medication that may be given at WCS is that which is necessary to enable the student to remain in school.
 If possible, all medication should be given outside of school hours.
 Three times a day medications can be given before school, after school and at bedtime.
 If necessary, medication can be given at school under the following conditions:

-- Prescription medications will not be given without a specific written request signed by the parent/guardian and physician/licensed prescriber.
-The Prescription Medication Authorization Form is available in the school office or click here to obtain a copy.
+2. Prescription medications will not be given without a specific written request signed by the parent/guardian and physician/licensed prescriber.
+The Prescription Medication Authorization Form is available in the school office or download directly below:

 Disclaimer: Although we exercise due caution in adding links to the Wichita Christian School Health Services Website, the resources that can be accessed with these links connect to sources that are not maintained by WCS.
 WCS is not responsible for the contents of any such resources, nor is the existence of a link to be construed as an endorsement by WCS.